Search This Blog

 Head Reading at Bowls: The Re-Spot Position Motif

-Usually the more counting bowls your side has in the head, the wider the target that these bowls make.
-Also, the shorter the distance between jack and mat the more likely your opposition is to attack the head with weight.
-Heavy weight increases the likelihood that the jack will be driven out of bounds.
-In the 'old' tradition, such dead ends were completely replayed but increasingly in play today the end continues with the jack placed in the appropriate re-spot position.
+Usually, the more counting bowls your side has in the head, the wider the target that these bowls will make.
+Also, the shorter the distance between the jack and the mat the more likely your opposition is to attack the head with weight.
+More weight increases the likelihood that the jack will be driven out of bounds.
+In the 'old' tradition, such dead ends were called 'burnt' and were completely replayed but increasingly today the end continues with the jack placed in a predesignated re-spot position.
 The most common re-spot position for club play is located on the center line two meters from the front ditch.

 When the head position strongly suggests that your opponent may drive and succeed in breaking up the head, you have two main choices: